 - In Forgotten Realms saying the name of a Chosen of Mystra (such as Seven Sisters) outside of dead magic areas alerts them and allows to hear the next nine words uttered by the speaker.
 This was used a few times both for startling folk by quoting their previous statements and more important things — e.g. in Elminster's Daughter some Red Wizards with a hostage made Elminster swear he will not act against them, and then he began to mumble something repetitive.
 If you know who The Simbul is, the rest of this scene is as obvious as it is messy.

-- Also from Dungeons & Dragons: any good or neutral creature that speaks Pazuzu's name three times will catch his attention.
+- Any good or neutral creature that speaks the demon lord Pazuzu's name three times will catch his attention.
 He sometimes offers to aid such a creature if they're in trouble... but accepting a boon from a demon lord is guaranteed to pull you into evil.

 - One DnD sourcebook (likely The Book of Vile Darkness) relates the story of a particularly huge prick of a merchant who would take advantage of this rule by selling a parrot to rich-looking individuals.
 When they got out of town and onto a deserted stretch of road, their new pet would fly away and start shrieking the name of Orcus—a freaking demon lord—who would appear and murder the poor saps.
 After Orcus had teleported back to the Abyss, the merchant would then gather up his dead victims' gear.
 That he would pull this trick repeatedly says something horrible about the merchant and a little pathetic about Orcus, who apparently has a lot of free time on his hands.